wunderdogsw/w2/README.md

 * Staging
 * CI tuning so master isn't automatically deployed.
 Maybe use git tag or slack integration 😱
-* Guide: How to create content ( for non-developers ).
+* Guide: How to create content ( for non-developers )
-* Map Ga to existing account
+* 301 redirects from old site

 ### Known issues